-ExLab explores design through a focus on experimentation with making processes, machines, and materials as a generative design process inspiring the design for a functional item.
+ExLab: Robotic Clay 3D Printing explores design through a focus on experimentation with making processes, machines, and materials as a generative design process.
 This subject explores this theme by focusing on making with clay 3d printing robots.
 Students will be introduced to clay 3D printing and robotic fabrication through a range of hands on design and making exercises.
-The major project designed and made by each student will be a functional object for the home.
-The final project should be exemplifying how the constraints of materials and making processes can, in fact, be manipulated and used to the designer’s advantage, driving the design process to result in creating an innovative, beautiful, unusual and functional object.
+The major project designed and made by students will be a 1:1 architectural application.
+The final project should be exemplifying how the constraints of materials and making processes can be manipulated and used to the designer’s advantage, driving the design process to result in an innovative, beautiful, and functional architectural application.

 Students will be provided with plug-and-play grasshopper scripts to allow easy engagement and making with the robotic clay 3d printers.
 Specific training will also be provided to further develop the robotic making capabilities for each student’s project.
 While a high level of technical support will be provided by subject tutors and Robotics Lab technical staff, students will be required to have an understanding of digital design tools, in particular Rhino 3d and Grasshopper.
 No knowledge of coding or computer programming is required.

 This subject is a quota subject and places are limited.
 Students who have provisionally enrolled in the subject must provide a short portfolio of their design work and a statement outlining why they are interested in the subject to be considered for selection.
 Submission is to be emailed directly to the subject coordinator 2 weeks before the subject commencement week ( FEB 17-2020 for Semester 1 and by JUL 13 -2020 for semester 2).

 Costs to Students: